Jem212Mac/the-gabby-gourmand/README.md

 These additional user stories totalled 5 story points, so by the end of iteration 1 I had completed 55 story points, and this provided me with a 'velocity' measure that I could use for Iteration 2.

-For Iteration 2, I included user stories totalling 55 story points, with MUST HAVE and COULD HAVE priorities totalling 32 story points (less than 60%):
+For Iteration 2, I included user stories totalling 55 story points, with MUST HAVE and SHOULD HAVE priorities totalling 32 story points (less than 60%):

 ![](documentation/kanban/Iteration_2_all.png)

-At the end of Iteration 2, however, I have found that I did not have time to complete the following user stories, and I marked these as WONT DO and moved them back to the backlog.
-In Iteration 2 I completed 48 story points.
+At the end of Iteration 2, however, I found that I did not have time to complete the following user stories, and I marked these as WONT DO and moved them back to the backlog.
+In Iteration 2, I completed 48 story points.

 ![](documentation/kanban/Wont_Do.png)